Red Raspberry Seed Oil: Spotlight on the Best Face Oils

-Raspberry oil is typically refined and extracted via cold press from the seeds, though there are other means of extraction.
+Raspberry oil is typically refined and extracted by cold pressing the seeds, though there are other means of extraction.
 The most sustainable seed oil extraction methods are cold-pressing or supercritical fluid extraction (SFE).
-SFE involves using solvents, such as carbon dioxide, without the need for hazardous solvents.
+SFE involves using carbon dioxide without the need for hazardous solvents.

 What Does Raspberry Oil Contain?

-This oil is rich in tocopherols (antioxidants) with high amounts of vitamin E. Red raspberry seed oil is also high in vitamin A. The colour composition is often dark red and will appear cloudy with a yellow/green hue.
+This oil is rich in tocopherols with high amounts of vitamin E. Red raspberry seed oil is also high in vitamin A. The colour composition is often dark red and may appear cloudy with a yellow/green hue.
 The yellow tinge is a sign that it is high in carotenoids (vitamin A).

 It also contains phytosterols, which reduce water loss from the skin’s outer layer by strengthening the skin's barrier.
 In addition, its composition acts as an anti-inflammatory, which makes this oil a good choice for soothing the symptoms of dryness and irritation.

-What are the Skin Benefits of Raspberry Carrier Oil?
+What are the Skin Benefits?

 Specifically, red raspberry seed oil is rich in antioxidants and alpha-linolenic acid.
-This fatty acid can help reduce inflammation.
-Red raspberry seed oil also contains another natural antioxidant called ellagic acid, which is an anti-inflammatory that can also present early wrinkles from forming.
+Essential fatty acids help reduce inflammation.
+The natural antioxidant ellagic acid is an anti-inflammatory that can also prevent early wrinkles from forming.
 In addition, it can boost your skin’s natural production of collagen and elastin.
-Antioxidants fight against free radicals.
-And the ellagic acid present in red raspberry seed oil also helps to prevent damage to cell membranes, thereby neutralizing the harmful effects free radicals can cause.
-Combined together, this is a great oil for glowing skin.
+The ellagic acid present in red raspberry seed oil also helps to prevent damage to cell membranes, thereby neutralizing the harmful effects of free radicals.

 Red raspberry oil contains phytosterols, which aid the body in repairing the skin after sun damage and fight against inflamed skin.
 This makes it a superhero oil for people who are susceptible to sensitive, dry, or easily irritated skin.

-Does Raspberry Oil Provide SPF Protection?
+Does Raspberry Seed Oil Have SPF Protection?

-While there is some research to suggest that red raspberry seed oil can absorb UVB and UVC rays.
-However, the amount of protection is limited.
+While there is some research to suggest that red raspberry seed oil can absorb UVB rays, the amount of protection is limited.
 One study found that the oil may have similar protection against sun damage when compared to titanium dioxide, equivalent to SPF 25.
 However, due to research that shows it does not protect from UVA rays and it is not properly tested as a sunscreen, please do not use it for that reason alone.
-Always use your SPF.
+Always use properly tested SPF products.

 Raspberries have been grown widely in North America and in Europe.
 The largest commercial producers are Chile, Germany, Mexico, Poland, Russia, and the United States.
-Since raspberry production is in abundance worldwide, raspberry seed oil can be derived from by-products of the food industry, thereby contributing to a zero-waste economy.
+Since raspberry production is in abundance worldwide, the oil can be derived from by-products of the food industry, thereby contributing to a zero-waste economy.
 It can be considered an eco-friendly fruit oil, one of the benefits of using oils derived from fruit seeds.